luca-dr9/hangman/README.md

 Guess a letter in the word, must be a single alphabetical character.
 Then Checks if in

 ## Roadmap
-* milestone_2 is where I created the variables for the game
+* milestone_2 is where I created the variables for the game.
-* milestone_3 is where I checked if the guessed character is in the word
+* milestone_3 is where I checked if the guessed character is in the word.
+* milestone_4 is where I created the game class.

 ## License
 No License

 ## Contact
-Luca Di Rienzo - lucadirienzo9@gmail.com
+Luca Di Rienzo - luca.dirienzo9@gmail.com
 Project Link: https://github.com/luca-dr9/hangman

 ## Acknowledgments